jveilleux/FarmFreshWeb/payment-methods-2.md

 Solution determines whether or not a user needs a PayPal account to check out.

-Type “Mark” if you do want users to have a paypal account, or “Sole” if they can checkout without a Paypal account \(with credit card\).
+Type “Mark” if you do want users to have a PayPal account, or “Sole” if they can checkout without a PayPal account \(with credit card\).

 **Landing Page**